missjennbo/todolist-nextjs/README.md

 - PostCSS transforms style class names to unique, generated ones so nothing can crash
 - DaisyUI: component library for Tailwind, combines tailwind classes, concept of themes (active in tailwind config file)
 - Use <Image> component by next.js to optimize image load and performance
+- useTransition is a React Hook to change styling while something is a pending state

 ### Server Side Rendering
 - next.js uses SSR (Server Side Rendering per default)